-a gallery of atomic orbitals and molecular orbitals on the WWW
+A gallery of atomic orbitals and a few molecular orbitals

--tron suffix. a device for manipulating atoms or subatomic particles, accelerator.
+- suffix.
+A device for manipulating atoms or subatomic particles, accelerator.

 - /áwrbit'l/ noun.
 (Phys) Space in an atom occupied by an electron.
 A subdivision of the available space within an atom for an electron to orbit the nucleus. an atom has many orbitals, each of which has a fixed size and shape and can hold up to two electrons.

 The Orbitron dates back to 2002 but didn't change much until the end of 2020 when the demise of Flash for viewing movie files on the web forced updates.
 However the result should be an improvement as The Orbitron should now work well on mobile devices (only tested on Apple systems, if you have problems on other devices please let me know).

 I am grateful to Dr David Cook, the late Dr Martin Grayson, Professor Patrick W. Fowler FRS, Dr J. Grant Hill, Professor Anthony J.H.M.
 Meijer, and Professor Barry T. Pickup (all at The University of Sheffield) for perceptive comments and much help over the years.

 The ray-traced images for the 2002 version of The Orbitron were drawn on a Macintosh using MacMegaPov, an unofficial version of POV-Ray.
 Images for the 2021 version of The Orbitron were created using POV-Ray 3.7.
 Movie sequences were created using Final Cut Pro and QuickTime.

 The Orbitron is ©2002-2021 Prof. Mark Winter (University of Sheffield).
 All rights reserved.The OrbitronTM, a gallery of orbitals on the WWW, URL: https://winter.group.shef.ac.uk/orbitron/